-- Filebeat 7.12 or lower installed on your machine.
+- Filebeat 7.15 or lower installed on your config machine.

-Visit our docs to copy, edit and configure the Filebeat.yml file to ingest Filebeat events to Axiom.
+Visit our docs to copy, edit and configure the Filebeat.yml file to ingest Filebeat log data and Filebeat template events to Axiom.

 Create your dataset for your Filebeat events by selecting Settings → Datasets.